zproefriedt/office-of-acquisition/Requests for Information/Identity Proofing Services.md

   * Other??

 Although we are currently seeking vendors that have a GSA MAS Schedule contract, we are also accepting information on capable vendors outside of the Schedule program for market research purposes.
 In your response to the RFI please identify if your company is on other government-wide contract vehicles, such as GWACs, SEWP, etc and/or has prior federal experience.

-Submit responses to the Google Form linked [here](https://forms.gle/TBDVsLEPY2G3u5ax6) by the closing date/time.

 Any questions concerning this RFI should be submitted by at least 24 hours before the due date.
 Questions may be submitted via email to megan.reed@gsa.gov and lora.zuo@gsa.gov.